mobileappdevhm20/team-project-team_6/README.md

 ### Conclusion

-1. Started with a sprint backlog of 16 Issues
+1. Started with a sprint backlog of 16 issues
 2. Different components contributed by different team-members 2.1.
 Significant overhead in merging/keeping everything in sync
 3. Rewrote the whole app UI because, the prototype of Sprint 1 wasn't sustainable enough.